trofi/trofi.github.io.gen/posts/329-rebasing-past-reformats.md

 wondered if I could somehow regenerate my patches against the indented source.

-I theory rebasing past such change should be a mechanical operation: I have the source tree before the patch and after the patch.
+In theory rebasing past such change should be a mechanical operation: I have the source tree before the patch and after the patch.
 All I need to do is to autoformat both `before` and `after` trees and then `diff` them.